 - The quality of the bike makes it durable against different weather conditions, and rider use.
 The steel frame, and puncture-free tires (to name a few), makes the ST3 a better investment over its wooden balance bike competitors.

-- It is an older model (new model is the Strider ST4 or Strider 12).
-Its successor, the ST4 has several upgraded features such as a new tread pattern on the tire which is supposed to be better at traction.
-The sealed cartridge bearings on the ST4 wheels are more durable.
-They do not allow grit in and therefore less wear and maintenance is required whereas the ST3 has a cone and cup bearing which are easily worn out if moisture gets into them.
+- The ST3 is being outshined by its successor the ST4, so it’s the older model.
+Its successor, the ST4 has several upgraded features such as: a new tread pattern on the tire – which is supposed to be better at traction.
+The sealed cartridge bearings on the wheels are more durable.
+They do not allow grit in and therefore less wear and maintenance is required on the ST4’s wheels.
+The ST3 has a cone and cup bearing which are easily worn out if moisture gets into them.

-- Currently, the price is higher than the newer model (unless the consumer can find it on sale elsewhere).
+- Currently, the ST3’s price is higher than the ST4 (unless the consumer can find it on sale elsewhere).
 In some sense, it’s becoming a collector’s item.
-Since it is no longer being manufactured as much the demand for it is low; hence the higher price.
+Since it is no longer being manufactured as much as the ST4 (if Stider hasn’t already discontinued production on the product), the demand for the ST3 is low; hence the higher price.

-Furthermore, its price is a little higher than the newer version.
+Furthermore, the ST3’s price is a little higher than the ST4.
 Currently, at price of $130.
 Consumers may be able to find the ST3 cheaper elsewhere, and if they do, they should not hesitate in purchasing it.
 It’s a great bike that can be passed on to siblings, or friends, and still maintain a high quality performance.